Wavell Heights: Education

 Wavell Heights State School is a government primary (Prep-6) school for boys and girls at Minore Street.
 In 2018, the school had an enrolment of 491 students with 33 teachers (29 full-time equivalent) and 23 non-teaching staff (13 full-time equivalent).

 Our Lady of the Angels' School is a Catholic primary (Prep-6) school for boys and girls at 30 Warraba Avenue.
 In 2018, the school had an enrolment of 602 students with 40 teachers (34 full-time equivalent) and 23 non-teaching staff (13 full-time equivalent).

 Wavell State High School is a government secondary (7-12) school for boys and girls at Telopia Avenue.
 In 2018, the school had an enrolment of 1,597 students with 120 teachers (116 full-time equivalent) and 40 non-teaching staff (33 full-time equivalent).
 It includes a special education program.
 It is among the largest of public secondary schools in Brisbane's northern suburbs.

-Amenities

-St Paschal's Catholic Church is at 30 Warraba Street.
-Weekly services are held on Saturday and Sunday.

-Wavell Heights Presbyterian Church is at 64 Spence Road.
-Weekly services are held on Sunday.

-Wavell Heights Wesleyan Methodist church is at 59 Simla Avenue in Geebung.
-It is part of the Wesleyan Methodist Church.

-Wavell Heights is serviced by the Wavell Heights Neighbourhood Society Inc. which manages the Murray Duus park on Edinburgh Castle Road, Wavell Heights, including the subleasing of areas to a kindergarten, Karate club, girl guides, scouts and a lapidary club.
-The Society also manages a public tennis court and a community centre, consisting of a hall with two floors, stages and kitchen facilities.
-Major roads include Hamilton Road and Bilsen Road.
-The Wavell Heights Neighbourhood Society Inc. is unique in that it is the only organisation within Brisbane to manage a park precinct on behalf of the Brisbane City Council.